ELTCore/JAVADance/README.md

 # JAVADance

-Used to document my JAVA learning career
+Used to document my JAVA learning experience